The Tritons have won two NWAC championships (2000, 2002), four league titles, and four top four finishes, including a second-place showing in 2013.

 Women's soccer adds 12 to fold

-New Edmonds CC women's soccer coach Adam Fenster and his coaching staff have hit the ground running, signing 12 new freshmen for next fall.
+New Edmonds College women's soccer coach Adam Fenster and his coaching staff have hit the ground running, signing 12 new freshmen for next fall.
 There is a strong base of decorated local players with a mix of out of state flavor.
 Read the Full Story > >